 English as an Additional Language (EAL)

-Non-native English speaking students in Grades 2-10 are assessed using the Cambridge ESOL examination system to determine their proficiency level.
+Non-native English speaking students in Grades 2-10 are assessed using the MAP or Cambridge ESOL examination system to determine their proficiency level.
 Students below Grade 2 or above Grade 10 are not assessed.
 Students must obtain a minimum score on the assessment in order to be accepted into ISNS and move on to higher grade levels.

 - Grade 6 must have a minimum of an A1